 Originally created as a parody of Heavy Metal L-Gaim and Creamy Mami, U-Gaim was the basis for a number of books, comics, and garage kits released between 1985 and 1988 by Fruit Company (later books use the name Fruit Company/Project-U).
 Tapping into the “robot girl” phenomenon of the era, there’s a lot in commonality between U-Gaim’s designs and contemporary doujin and semi-pro projects like Lumroid (a doujin series featuring a feminine robot clearly inspired by Lum of Urusei Yatsura) and Neko Mimi.

 Best remembered as a 3-minute promotional video animated by Sunrise workhorse studio Anime R (Black Magic M-66, Armor Hunter Mellowlink), the common misconception has long been that U-Gaim was pitched as a TV show or OVA, but that doesn’t seem to be the case.
-A promotional blurb in the 1988 General Products catalog explains that the video was commissioned by ASCII, a publisher-turned-electronics firm that had teamed up with Microsoft to release the MSX, a personal computer standard that saw little success outside of Japan.
-ASCII was planning to release a game based on U-Gaim for the MSX2 and commissioned the promotional video in anticipation of that.
+A promotional blurb in the 1988 General Products catalog explains that the video was commissioned by ASCII, a publisher-turned-electronics firm that had teamed up with Microsoft to release the MSX, a personal computer standard that saw minimal success outside of Japan.
+ASCII was planning to release a game based on U-Gaim for the upgraded MSX2 and commissioned the promotional video in anticipation.

 Information on the U-Gaim video game seems largely non-existent — outside of the General Products catalog, I haven’t been able to find any corroboration for such a game being released (although it’s mentioned here).
-Commissioning a 3-minute anime promo for an unfinished game may seem extravagant, but it wouldn’t have been out of character for ASCII.
-To celebrate one million MSX units sold, in 1985 ASCII commissioned a life-sized
+Commissioning a 3-minute anime promo for an unfinished game seems extravagant, but it wouldn’t have been out of character for ASCII.
+To celebrate one million MSX units sold, ASCII commissioned a life-sized

-brontosaurus ultrasaurus from Toho Studios (the people behind Godzilla) as the centerpiece for their “Dinosaur Land” event that began in December of that year.
+brontosaurus ultrasaurus from Toho Studios (the people behind Godzilla) as the centerpiece for their “Dinosaur Land” event that began in December of 1985.
 The massive brontosaurus had a price tag of 150 million yen and reportedly so angered Bill Gates that the ASCII/Microsoft partnership collapsed shortly thereafter.
-Maybe they didn’t make the best decisions.

 How General Products came to be the exclusive retailer of the U-Gaim promotional video (three minutes for 3,500 yen!) is unclear, but the company clearly had some involvement in the U-Gaim “brand.”
 In addition to creating garage kits and posters based on U-Gaim, the U-chan character appeared in at least one Aim for the Top!
 Gunbuster comic in Cyber Comix, General Product’s ill-fated manga anthology published in partnership with Bandai.